dph22/dph22.github.io/README.md

 Searching for Neon Templates in Asia and Europe, 2019-Present

 This ongoing project examines how the creation and development of neon lighting have impacted the cultural, social, environmental, and future imaginaries of multicultural cities in Asia and Europe.
-It also creatively explores how advances in machine learning and AI can augment visual and hybride templates of neon lighting with postcolonial visions.
+It also creatively explores how advances in machine learning and AI can augment visual and hybrid templates of neon lighting with postcolonial visions.
 Submitted to be presented at the [4S-ESOCITE conference 2022](https://www.4sonline.org/131-templates-plantillas-modelos/), in Mexico.

 [...]